- When does the programme start?Hide

 - Until when can I enrol at the University of Bayreuth?Hide

-The enrolment deadline is 29 September, 2022 but we recommend to enrol as quickly as possible as you need access to the online services and classes before the start of the lectures (17 October, 2022).
+The enrolment deadline is likely in September, 2023 but we recommend to enrol as quickly as possible as you need access to the online services and classes before the start of the lectures (October 16, 2023).